 While the security guard at the entrance did a great job at the doors, things quickly fell apart from there.
 Once I got inside the venue, the very first thing I encountered was a huge and packed crowd at the first bar.
 It’s kind of funny since I just got sanitized and will immediately be rubbing shoulders with guests.

-After making my way through the crowd I found seating at the the next bar on the patio.
+After making my way through the crowd I found seating at the bar on the patio.
 There the crowd was a bit lighter in comparison, but people were shoulder to shoulder at the bar.

 I found refuge at a table and ordered some food from the very helpful waitress.
 This helped me to maintain my social distancing.
-But generally, large groups of people amassed throughout the venue.
+But generally, large groups of people were amassed throughout the venue.

 Enforcement of health protocols & social distancing at Oasis

 When passing by the crowd near the entrance, I did see security guards sprinkled in the crowd.
 I did overhear a security guard ask people in the crowd to wear their masks.
 But most people ignored him, so it seems like he gave up.
-That was the one and only time that I saw any enforcement of health protocols happen.
+That was the only time that I saw any enforcement of health protocols happen.

-The waitresses that were on site were focused running around servicing tables.
+The waitresses that were on site were focused on running around servicing tables.
 They didn’t have time to enforce any protocols other than providing sealed utensils.

 The few security guards that were around eventually moved away from the party inside and focused on the huge line that was amassing in front.
-At this point the line itself got out of control with no social distancing between guests where it became another point of failure.
+At this point, the line itself got out of control with no social distancing between guests where it became another point of failure.

 Overall, Oasis had a great party.
 The music was great, the drinks were strong, and the crowd was lively.
-But it was definitely overcrowded.
+But it was.
 If even one person there had COVID-19, then we all got it.
 I would have enjoyed it more if I wasn’t scared of contracting the “Rona” every time someone brushed up against me.
 I don’t see any social distancing happening here until they have more staff enforcing it beyond the door.

 On the other hand, Bar Anticipation got everything right.
 It set the standard for what businesses should do to be compliant with health guidance and social distancing requirements.
-Their preventative measures against the spread of COVID-19 were visible and clearly communicated throughout my visit.
+Their preventative measures against the spread of COVID-19 were visible and communicated throughout my visit.
 The entire staff executed their parts perfectly.